jfranco1701/DietTracker/docs/README.md

 * When not logged on to the system, I can enter my email address and password on the login page.
 * I can click the “Login” button and if the proper credentials have been entered, the system will log me in.

+#### As a general user, I want to be able to display a graph of my progress, so I can view the progress of my diet.
+* When logged in to the system, I can view a graph of my progress from the site's home page.

 #### As a general user, I want to search for food items I have consumed and add them to a meal, so I can track my daily intake.
-* Accept search criteria from the user.
+* I can enter my search criteria for the food or beverage item.
-* Search the USDA Food Composition Database using their REST API.
+* I can click the "Search" button to search user created meal items and the USDA Food Composition Database using their REST API.
-* Display search results to user.
+* I can view the results that meet my search criteria.
-* Allow the user to select an item from the return results.
+* I can select an item from the list.
-* Allow the user to save the food item, quantity and meal type in the system.
+* I can save the food item, quantity and meal type in the system.

 #### As a general user, I want to be able to create custom food items that can be saved in the system, so I can track items that are not found in a search.
 * I can click the "Create" button and enter the information about the food item.